pureskillgg/glhf/README.md

 ### Advanced usage

-The handler functions takes additional options:
+The handler functions take additional options:
 `parser`, `serializer`, `createWrapper`, and `createStrategy`.
 These are advanced features which are stable, but not yet fully documented.
 They are used internally to create the included handler factories.